What to Do If You Survive Your Spouse: A Financial Checklist

 Don’t rush into making big decisions

 First and foremost, defer major financial decisions until you’re emotionally ready to address these: especially if nothing is pressing.
-While you may be tempted to rush into a hasty purchase or major upheaval, recognize that the devastating event that just occurred could inadvertently sway your decision.
-Whenever possible, recruit a professional or trusted family member to help manage the transition and act as a reality check.
+While you may be tempted to rush into a hasty purchase or major upheaval, it's important to recognize that the devastating event that just occurred could inadvertently sway your decision.
+Whenever possible, recruit a professional or trusted family member to help manage the transition as a reality check of sorts.

 Collect necessary documents

-In the meantime, you’ll need to request multiple certified copies of your spouse’s death certificate (a minimum of ten but perhaps even more, depending on the complexity of the estate).
-You can request these from the funeral home or mortuary at the time of the death or a few months later through the county or state vital records office.
+In the meantime, you’ll need to request multiple certified copies of your spouse’s death certificate (we recommend a minimum of ten, but the complexity of the estate may require more).
+You can request these from the funeral home or mortuary when the death occurs (the easiest way) or a few months later through the county or state vital records office.
 You’ll need multiple death certificate copies to close accounts, file for benefits, and/or transfer ownership of the estate.

-You’ll also need to get organized as you gather some important documents including your spouse’s will and other estate planning forms, birth and marriage certificates, Social Security card, insurance policies, old tax returns, motor vehicle titles, safe deposit box paperwork, bank statements, and anything else that might require updating.
-Beyond just paperwork, you may also need to check email and online accounts to make sure you aren’t missing anything.
+You’ll also need to get organized as you gather some important documents including your spouse’s will and other estate planning forms, birth and marriage certificates, Social Security card, insurance policies, old tax returns, motor vehicle titles, safe deposit box paperwork, bank and retirement account statements, and anything else that might require updating.
+Beyond just paperwork, you may also need to check his/her email and other online accounts to ensure you aren’t missing anything.

 Prioritize what needs to get done

-Once you’ve collected all your documents, prioritize what needs to get done.
-While everyone’s situation is of course a bit different, items impacting your income may serve as your top priority.
-Such examples could include acting as a beneficiary of your spouse’s life insurance policy or receiving Social Security benefits.
+After collecting the afore-mentioned documents, prioritize next steps.
+While everyone’s situation is of course a bit different, items impacting your income are often the top priority (e.g., acting as a beneficiary of your spouse’s life insurance policy or receiving Social Security benefits).
+Here are some helpful details in relation to the same:

-If you’re the beneficiary listed on a life insurance policy, contacting the insurer should rank as a top priority.
-At a minimum, you’ll need to file a claim and submit a certified copy of the death certificate.
-Once submitted, many states allow insurers 30 days to review the claim.
-Despite the absence of a set timeframe, most insurers (if approved) will pay the death benefit within 30 to 60 days of the claim date.
-Depending on your policy, you may have the option of receiving a lump-sum payment or installments and annuity options.
-These proceeds are typically not taxable, but any interest you may receive is (for example, if the money is held at the insurance company for a few months prior to transfer).
+If you’re the beneficiary listed on a life insurance policy, contact the insurer before doing anything else—knowing you’ll need to file a claim and submit a certified copy of the death certificate, at a minimum.
+Once submitted, many states give insurers 30 days to review the claim; despite the absence of a set timeframe, most will pay approved death benefits within 30 to 60 days of the claim date.

 Social Security benefits

-First, when one spouse dies before the other, the surviving spouse can take what’s called a survivor benefit: allowing the surviving spouse to collect his/her check or the check of the deceased—whichever is higher—regardless of whether the surviving spouse has earned enough credits.
-While the monthly benefit is reduced if taken at an early age, widows can begin taking benefits at the age of 60 (at age 50, if disabled) rather than waiting until age 62.
+First, when one spouse dies before the other, the surviving spouse can take a survivor benefit: allowing him/her to collect a check or the check of the deceased—whichever is higher.
+While the monthly benefit is reduced if taken at an early age, widows can begin taking benefits at age 60 (or 50, for anyone with a disability) rather than wait until age 62.

-Notifying Social Security will also trigger a one-time lump-sum death benefit of $255 to the surviving spouse and terminate your spouse’s monthly benefits, beginning with the month of death.
-Finally, if you have minor children, you may also qualify for additional benefits.
+Notifying Social Security will also trigger a one-time lump-sum death benefit of $255 to the surviving spouse and terminate the deceased’s monthly benefits, beginning with the month of death.
+Finally, you may also qualify for additional benefits if you have minor children.

 Inherited IRAs

-If you’re inheriting an IRA, this can provide a significant boost to your financial situation.
-However, laws surrounding the same are sometimes very complicated: making mistakes involving these types of investments often very costly.
-Click here to read more about inherited IRAs.
+If you’re inheriting an IRA, this can provide a significant boost to your finances.
+Laws surrounding the same, however, are sometimes very complicated: making mistakes involving these types of investments often very costly.

-Trying to disentangle your spouse’s finances following his or her departure is often a difficult process.
-Yet, a financial misstep can make life as a new widow(er) even more brutal to bear.
-That’s why it’s so important to have a game plan for processing your spouse’s estate, saving you a lot of extra grief in the long run.
+Trying to disentangle your spouse’s finances after he or she passes is a difficult process.
+Yet, any financial missteps can make life as a new widow(er) even more brutal to bear—which is precisely why it’s so important to have a game plan for processing your spouse’s estate, saving you extra grief in the long run.

 ———